benawad/benawad.com/content/blog/scraping-recipe-websites/index.md

         a
 ```

-Using this concept, the HTML is traversed in a depth first search fashion, scoring nodes on how likely they are to be a instructions/ingredient based on the text inside of them.
+Using this concept, the HTML is traversed in a depth first search fashion, scoring nodes on how likely they are to be an instruction/ingredient based on the text inside of them.

 Criteria for scoring how likely some text is an instruction: